MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M06L01_Cloud_flows.md

 1. Select **SelectedRecordHeaderContainer1.**

 1. In the header, select **+Insert**.
-Expand **Icons** and select **Reset icon.** A reset icon will be added to the Selected Record Header in the app.
+Expand **Icons** and select the **Reset** icon.
+A reset icon will be added to the Selected Record Header in the app.

 1. Select the new icon in the Tree view.
 Rename it to **ResetIconButton.**

 1. In the Properties tab, change the icon's height to **26** and the width to **26.**

-1. Select **DisplayMode** in the Property window to enter a formula.
-In the formula box above the canvas app interface, enter the following formula:
+1. In the property selector underneath the header, select the dropdown.
+Find and select **DisplayMode**.
+In the formula box next to the property selector, enter the following formula:

     ```If(MilestoneGallery.Selected.'Milestone Percentage Complete' > 0, DisplayMode.Edit, DisplayMode.Disabled)```

-1. Select **Advanced** in the Properties window to open the advanced properties.
-In the he **OnSelect** property, enter the following formula:
+1. Find and select the **OnSelect** property from the property selector.
+Enter the following formula:

     ```Resetmilestonestatus.Run(MilestoneGallery.Selected.Milestone);Refresh(Milestones);```